KSP-KOS/KOS/_sources/structures/vessels/node.txt

 A planned velocity change along an orbit.
 These are the nodes that you can set in the KSP user interface.
 Setting one through kOS will make it appear on the in-game map view, and creating one manually on the in-game map view will cause it to be visible to kOS.

 .. warning::

-    Be aware that a limitation of KSP makes it so that some vessels' manuever node systems cannot be accessed.
-KSP appears to limit the maneuver node system to only functioning on the current PLAYER vessel, under the presumption that its the only vessel that needs them, as ever other vessel cannot be manuevered. kOS can manuever a vessel that is not the player vessel, but it cannot overcome this limitation of the base game that unloads the maneuver node system for other vessels.
+    Be aware that a limitation of KSP makes it so that some vessels' maneuver node systems cannot be accessed.
+KSP appears to limit the maneuver node system to only functioning on the current PLAYER vessel, under the presumption that its the only vessel that needs them, as ever other vessel cannot be maneuvered. kOS can maneuver a vessel that is not the player vessel, but it cannot overcome this limitation of the base game that unloads the maneuver node system for other vessels.

-    Be aware that the effect this has is that when you try to use some of these commands on some vessels, they won't work because those vessels do not have their manuever node system in play.
+    Be aware that the effect this has is that when you try to use some of these commands on some vessels, they won't work because those vessels do not have their maneuver node system in play.
 This is mostly only going to happen when you try to run a script on a vessel that is not the current player active vessel.